Dynaco

-Founded by David Hafler and Ed Laurent in Philadelphia, Pennsylvania in 1955, Dynaco was an American hi-fi audio system manufacturer popular in the 1960s and 1970s for its wide range of affordable, yet high quality audio components..
-Its best known product was the ST-70 tube stereo amplifier.
+Dynaco was an American hi-fi audio system manufacturer popular in the 1960s and 1970s for its wide range of affordable, yet high quality audio components.
+Founded by David Hafler and Ed Laurent in Philadelphia, Pennsylvania in 1955, its best known product was the ST-70 tube stereo amplifier.
 They also manufactured other tube and solid state amplifiers, preamplifiers, radio tuners and bookshelf loudspeakers.
 Dynaco was liquidated in 1980, and the trademark is now owned by Radial Engineering Ltd.

 Early company history

 In 1950 David Hafler and Herb Keroes started a Philadelphia-based company called Acrosound to build and sell audio-quality output transformers, primarily for home electronics hobbyists.
 The two men refined and developed the ultra-linear audio circuit pioneered by British audio electronics engineer Alan Blumlein, using taps from the output transformer to feed signal back into the output stage screen grid circuitry.
 The Acrosound transformer circuit was later used in many home-built and commercial hi-fi amplifiers in the early 1950s.
 In order to appeal to a wider consumer market, Hafler decided to design and build entire power amplifiers as build-it-yourself kits, complete with preassembled, tested circuit boards that only required the customer to wire the boards to the transformers, controls, and power supply to complete the project.
 This was a considerable advance over other audio system kits of the day, which generally required the purchaser to assemble and test the PC boards themselves, a relatively precise and time-consuming task.